spatialos/online-services/docs/content/get-started/setup.md

 ## Dependencies

-You don't need knowledge of cloud infrastructure technologies to use the Online Services, but there are a few things you need to set up before getting started:
+You don't need any prior knowledge of cloud infrastructure technologies to start using the Online Services, but you'll need to learn about some of them as you progress.

+There are also a few things you need to set up before getting started:

 ### SpatialOS